-South Scotland is the perfect place to explore in Scotland’s Year of Stories 2022 .
+South Scotland is the perfect place to explore if you love stories.
 From great romances and magical legends to stories of ghosts, smugglers, Jacobites, Bonnie Prince Charlie, and other intriguing tales, so many of its attractions and stunning locations have a fascinating backstory.
 Here are just some of the stories behind some of the region’s most special places.

 Sweetheart Abbey – A Love Story